gabrielfalcao/bose/functional_tests/doc_tests/test_issue097/plugintest_environment.rst

     >>> os.environ = {"spam": "eggs"}
     >>> sys.argv = ["spamtests"]

-PluginTester always uses the [nosetests, self.activate] as its argv.
+PluginTester always uses the [bosetests, self.activate] as its argv.
 If ``env`` is not overridden, the default is an empty ``env``.

     >>> tester = Tester()
     >>> tester.setUp()
-    argv: ['nosetests', '-v']
+    argv: ['bosetests', '-v']
     env: {}

 An empty ``env`` is respected...